jacorbal/regres/README.md

 ## Version

-This is version 4.1.0, with further improvements yet to come.
+  - Current: version 4.1.0 (with further improvements yet to come)

 ## Features